 To ensure that all animal housing facilities are managed and maintained according to the South African National Standard: Research and Teaching using animals.
-To ensure that research and lecturing activities at the animal housing facilities are conducted according to the SANS 2008 (or updated version).
+Through Active Monitoring, to ensure that research and teaching activities at the animal housing facilities are conducted according to the SANS 10386:2021 (or updated version).

-All facilities housing live vertebrate and higher invertebrate animals for research purposes must be inspected regularly by RECA member/s and annually in the presence of the NSPCA REC-A member (as described in the SANS 2008 (or updated version).
+All facilities under the auspices housing live vertebrate and higher invertebrate animals for research purposes must be inspected regularly by REC-A member/s and annually in the presence of the NSPCA REC-A member (as described in the SANS 10386:2021 (or updated version)).
+Active Monitoring of projects making use of the facilities will allow confirmation that animal use is conducted in an ethical manner.

-The facilities inspection checklist (including cleanliness; adherence to SoP's posted at the facility access door (eg, regarding food and chemical storage); food and water availability for experimental animals; presence of monitoring sheets and project information for active experiments) will be completed by the inspection team when conducting the inspection.
-Evidence (including photographic) of any shortcomings to be kept on record.
+The facilities inspection checklist (including cleanliness; adherence to SOP's posted at the facility access door (eg, regarding food and chemical storage); food and water availability for experimental animals; presence of monitoring sheets and project information for active experiments) will be completed by the inspection team when conducting the inspection.
+Evidence (including photographic) of any shortcomings will be kept on record.